thebrainygeek/plagiarism/docs/final.md

 The input is a dictionary where keys are the locations for the blocks and the value is the type of the block that needs to be placed at that particular location.
 The output is the cost to build the structure, where cost is the total distance travelled by the agent.
 This problem can be summarized by the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), where  and we used the [Nearest Neighbor Solution](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm?fbclid=IwAR0C8TO1ORfp6sNmwoBE1F9ggGoWsAIZdxSdivXJWpt1BQIZaxFs0FM74Lk) to solve it.

 ## Approaches
 In the beginning, we used modified Dijkstra’s algorithm in order to figure out the closest blocks to our position and then use that to figure out the order of the placement of blocks.
 Although this algorithm is significantly better than the random case, we understand that there are certain issues with Dijkstra’s algorithm.
 Since the algorithm compares everything from the central block, the list is radially outward.
 This does not make much of a difference in the smaller structures, but in larger ones it has the potential to be a significant source of inefficiency as the blocks chosen will be on an outward circle over time, and will have to move a lot to go across the center of the system.
 This issue occurs in 3D space, which makes everything all the odder.
+Also, if there are multiple pathes with same cost, all these blocks would be added but it is totally correct.

 ``` python
 for v in range(length):